 Who wants to wake up in the small hours of the morning, drive to your office in terrible traffic, and read through dozens of email messages before you get released back to gridlock traffic at 5 pm (if you're lucky)?
 Instead of going through the work grind Monday through Friday, for at least 40 hours a week, why not make money at all hours of the day?

 You could do this if you start a passive income stream called affiliate marketing.
 This particular tactic propels sales to the next level and generates a lot of revenue online.
 Both affiliate marketers and brands find the marketing method to be really effective.
 As a result, the push away from less traditional marketing campaigns has definitely paid off in the long run.
-For example:

 - Over 80 percent of brands and 80 percent of publishers use some sort of affiliate marketing.
 These high percentages will increase as spending on this type of marketing tactic will continue